Acaippa/Pug-and-Mysql/README.md

 				br
 				input(type="submit", value="submit").button
 ```
-When the client clicks the submit button, its form will go into "/adduserbackend" and add the value of the input as a variable in the url. for example `/adduserbackend?name=newuser` In the nodejs server we can user another `app.get` function on "/adduserbackend" to see the name that the form passed in the url by looking at `req.query`.
+When the client clicks the submit button, its form will go into "/adduserbackend" and add the value of the input as a variable in the url. for example `/adduserbackend?name=newuser` In the Nodejs server we can use another `app.get` function on "/adduserbackend" to see the name that the form passed in the URL by looking at `req.query`.
 Then we just query the database and tell it to insert a user with that name, and also generate a new random ID for that user.
 Before redirecting the client to the main page to confirm that they have added a new user.

 (server.js)